GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 Options:

 [-help]: Extract this Readme
+[-license]: Extract the license you agree by using this soft
 [-extractor]: Launch the extractor.
 Instead of patching the game, the toolkit will extract him
 [-exit]: Just stop the soft.
 Nothing else(Making the "return;" action")
 [-batch]: Skipping all the "Console.Readline();"(when you need to press enter)and closing automatically the soft at the end.